SantiCode41/Financial-Analytics-Platform/README.md

-# Financial Health Web Application
+# Financial Health and Threat Detection Platform

-A full-stack web application designed to empower users with easy tools for managing personal and business finances.
-With this application users can track budgets, calculate net worth, and visualize financial stats via an easy to read and informative dashboard.
+A full-stack web application to monitor financial health, proactively detect threats like fraud or overspending, and deliver AI-driven insights for smarter decision making.
+Features budget tracking, net worth calculation, risk/opportunity alerts, action and event simulations, and a 0 through 100 score that serves as a high level gauge of one's current financial standing.
+Application allows for quick review via a dynamic dashboard.
+Supports personal and business users.
+Built with React, Spring Boot, PostgreSQL, and Docker, with CI/CD via GitHub Actions and Cloudflare for security.

-## Technologies
+## Technologies Used

 - **Backend**: Spring Boot, PostgreSQL
 - **Frontend**: React